privacy-scaling-explorations/greco/README.md

 # Greco

+> [!WARNING]
+> This is a research project and hasn't been audited.
+Use in production at your own risk.

 Circuit for proving the correct encryption under BFV fully homomorphic encryption scheme.
 Note that this can be also generalized to any RLWE-based algorithms.
 Full write available here -> https://hackmd.io/@gaussian/r1W98Kqqa.

 ### Generate Parameters